carlobonamico/clean-code-design-principles-in-action/kata/clean-code-design-principles-kata.md

-##LAB FIXME:
+##LAB 8 - color the responsibilities
-* Take the "ugly" code or any other code example
+* Take the biggest class written up to now or any other code example
 * Paste it in word / Google Docs
 * Outline in different colors the various responsibilities

-# LAB: Validating the overall monthly total amount
+# LAB 9 - Validate all individual amounts
 - Validate amount limit on single expense
 - iterate validations on all expenses

+Question: where do we take the limit from?